QRP operation: Practice

 The practice of operating with low power was popularized as early as 1924, with a variety of reports, editorials and articles published in U.S. amateur radio magazines and journals that encouraged amateurs to lower power output, both for purposes of experimentation, and for improving operating conditions by reducing interference.

-There is not complete agreement on what constitutes QRP power.
+Although not universally agreed upon, the ARRL makes a recommendation for QRP power limits.
 Most amateur organizations agree that for CW, AM, FM, and data modes, the transmitter output power should be 5 watts (or less).
-The maximum output power for SSB (single sideband) is not always agreed upon.
-Some believe that the power should be no more than 10 Watts peak envelope power (PEP), while others strongly hold that the power limit should be 5 Watts.
+The maximum output power for SSB (single sideband) is sometimes agreed to be no more than 10 Watts peak envelope power (PEP), while some organisations opine that the power limit should be 5 Watts.
 QRPers are known to regularly use less than 5 Watts, sometimes operating with as little as 100 milliwatts or even less.
 Extremely low power — 1 Watt and below — is often referred to by hobbyists as "QRPP".

 Communicating using QRP can be difficult since the QRPer must face the same challenges of radio propagation faced by amateurs using higher power levels, but with the inherent disadvantages associated with having a weaker signal on the receiving end, all other things being equal.
 QRP aficionados try to make up for this through more efficient antenna systems and enhanced operating skills.